TopCS/freeswitch-modules/mod_dialogflow/README.md

 ### Events
 * `dialogflow::intent` - a dialogflow [intent](https://dialogflow.com/docs/intents) has been detected.
 * `dialogflow::transcription` - a transcription has been returned
-* `dialogflow::audio_provided` - an audio prompt has been returned from dialogflow.
-Dialogflow will return both an audio clip in linear 16 format, as well as the text of the prompt.
-The audio clip will be played out to the caller and the prompt text is returned to the application in this event.
+* `dialogflow::audio_provided` - an audio prompt has been returned from Dialogflow.
+The module writes the audio to a temporary file and fires this event with JSON `{ "path": "/tmp/....wav|.mp3|.opus" }`.
+Playback is not automatic unless `DIALOGFLOW_AUTOPLAY` is enabled.
 * `dialogflow::end_of_utterance` - dialogflow has detected the end of an utterance
 * `dialogflow::error` - dialogflow has returned an error
 * `dialogflow::transfer` - module is about to transfer the call; JSON body includes `exten`, `context`, `dialplan`, `intent_display_name`.